izuchukwu/press/README.md

 Press is an experimental literate code tool.
 Press processes literate code files like Literate JS or Literate Ruby into regular source.

-Press uses Markdown and an added `.md` extension to source files so they're readable in GitHub & GitLab, and uses `.gitattributes` settings so your project's language breakdown stays the same.
+Press uses Markdown and an added `.md` extension to source files so they're readable in GitHub & GitLab, and uses `.gitattributes` settings so your source's detected language stays the same.

 Press works for any language.